OfficeDev/outlook-dev-docs/docs/payments/reference.md

 ## PaymentComplete webhook

 The payment complete webhook is called when the user finalizes the payment.
-The Payment service processes the payment and calls your webhook with the result.
+The payment service processes the payment and calls your webhook with the result.

 The format of the payload sent to your webhook and the payload you must send back in the response is specified in the following sections.

 ### Payment complete webhook incoming payload

-The Payment services sends a payload to your webhook in the following format.
+The payment service sends a payload to your webhook in the following format.

 | Field | Type| Description |
 |-------|-----|-------------|